-nature with two distinct, context-dependent roles.
-In the context of a hypersurface embedded within a solution, the role of the Hamiltonian constraints is not of the dynamical type found in Jacobi's theory.
-Rather, they generate infinitesimal symmetry transformations that form part of the hypersurface deformation group which manifests the fundamental symmetry of the theory.
-Still, this does not necessarily break the analogy between the relativistic and non-relativistic Hamiltonian constraints since in Jacobi's principle too the Hamiltonian constraint is also connected with unphysical temporal relabellings.
-However, the fact that the temporal relabellings associated with the infinite set of Hamiltonian constraints of canonical relativity are local and those associated with the single Hamiltonian constraint of Jacobi's principle are global is of crucial importance.
+To an extent, we also have that the third condition holds because the Hamiltonian is of course a constraint and in one context its role is (when combined with the lapse) to generate a transition between dynamically related three geometries.
+However, as has been asserted throughout our discussion it is essential to remember that Hamiltonian constraints of canonical gravity have a dual nature with two distinct, context-dependent roles.
+In the context of a hypersurface embedded within a solution, the role of the Hamiltonian constraints is not of the predominately dynamical type found in the Jacobi theory.
+Rather, they generate infinitesimal symmetry transformations that form part of the hypersurface deformation group, $\mathcal{BK}$ (see discussion of §2.2), which manifests the fundamental symmetry of the theory.
+Still, this does not necessarily break the analogy between the relativistic and non-relativistic Hamiltonian constraints since in the Jacobi theory too the Hamiltonian constraint is also connected with unphysical temporal re-labellings.
+However, the fact that the temporal re-labellings associated with the infinite set of Hamiltonian constraints of canonical relativity are local and those associated with the single Hamiltonian constraint of the Jacobi theory are global is of crucial importance.
 Ultimately, the disanalogy that this subtle yet significant difference implies creates an acute problem for an interpretation of canonical general relativity in Machian temporally relational terms.

 The fourth criterion that we introduced for the formal structure of MTR Hamiltonian theory was that we are able to construct an emergent temporal increment that parameterises dynamical histories in an equitable and unique manner.
 Given this together with the third criterion, it seems reasonable to presume that we can interpret the phase space of our theory to represent a Machian ontology in the sense of being amenable to the condition ii) above.
 More explicitly: if our theory is such that two distinct points in phase space that are dynamically related can be connected by the application of the Hamiltonian constraints times suitable multipliers and, furthermore, the difference between them is parameterised uniquely by an emergent time parameter, then we may interpret each point in the phase space as representing the state of the objects in the world and the change between these two distinct ontological states as encoding uniquely a measure of duration in terms of ontological change.
-In the case of canonical Jacobi's principle, we were able to satisfy this criterion through the employment of ephemeris time, and it is therefore natural to look to construct a similar emergent temporal increment to enable a Machian reading of canonical general relativity.
+In the case of the canonical Jacobi theory, we were able to satisfy this criterion through the employment of the Lagrangian formalism.

+of ephemeris time, and it is therefore natural to look to construct a similar emergent temporal increment to enable a Machian reading of canonical general relativity.